How Much Food To Feed Your Dog: Fact Checked By Our Vet

-However, there are some simple guidelines you can follow to ensure your dog is getting enough food.
+Here are some simple guidelines you can follow on how much food to feed a dog every day to ensure your dog is getting enough food!

 How Much Should I Feed My Dog?

-If you’re wondering how much to feed a dog per day by weight, you’re in the right track.
-While there isn’t a one-size-fits-all answer, starting with their weight is usually your best option.
+If you’re wondering how much to feed a dog per day by weight, you’re on the right track.
+While there isn’t a one-size-fits-all answer, starting with their weight is usually your best bet.

 A good starting point is reading the label of your chosen food.
 Weigh your dog and follow the manufacturer’s guidelines for a couple of days.
-If you see your dog leaves food on their bowl, or seems hungry even after eating, adjust the quantities as needed.
+If you see your dog leaves food in their bowl or seems hungry even after eating, adjust the quantities as needed.

 How much should you feed a small dog?

-Toy and small dogs eat less food than their larger counterparts.
-If you have a chihuahua, shit tzu or Pekingese, these are considered “toy” or “mini” breeds.
-In contrast, Cavalier King Charles Spaniels, small Poodles, Boston Terriers and French Bulldogs are all “small” dogs.
+Toy breeds and small dogs eat less food than their larger counterparts.
+If you have a Chihuahua, Shih Tzu or Pekingese, these are considered “toy” or “mini” breeds.
+Or if you're like me and have a Cavalier King Charles Spaniel, small Poodle, Boston Terrier or French Bulldogs, then keep in mind that these are “small” dogs.

 Here are some general guidelines on how much food you should give your small dog :

-PRO TIP: Small and toy breed poppies are prone to hypoglycemia (low blood sugar levels).
+PRO TIP: Small and toy breed puppies are prone to hypoglycemia (low blood sugar levels).
 If left untreated, your puppy will show lethargy, weakness and even seizures.
 It’s very important you offer your small breed puppy several small meals a day to keep their sugar stable.
-When in doubt, offer a small energy-dense treat like a piece of fruit (bananas work well).
+When in doubt, offer a small energy-dense treat like a piece of fruit.
+Bananas work well!